 In accordance with academic traditions, we commit to a vital partnership between research, education and clinical systems; to lead scientific discovery to improve health and health care delivery; and to provide for the future through training of tomorrow’s health care providers and leaders.

 Who are we?

-The Department is represented by 19 divisions: Cardiovascular Medicine, Clinical Informatics, Community Internal Medicine, Dermatology, Diabetes, Endocrinology, Gastroenterology, General Internal Medicine, Geriatric Medicine, Hematology and Oncology, Hospital Medicine, Infectious Diseases and Immunology, Medicine-Pediatrics, Palliative Care, Preventive and Behavioral Medicine, Pulmonary Allergry and Critical Care Medicine, Renal Medicine, Rheumatology, and Transfusion Medicine.
+The Department is organized around 3 missions: Research, Education, and Clinical Service, and is represented by 17 divisions: Cardiovascular Medicine, Clinical Informatics, Community Internal Medicine, Diabetes, Endocrinology, Gastroenterology, General Internal Medicine, Geriatric Medicine, Hematology and Oncology, Hospital Medicine, Infectious Diseases and Immunology, Medicine-Pediatrics, Palliative Care, Pulmonary, Allergy and Critical Care Medicine, Renal Medicine, Rheumatology, and Transfusion Medicine.